network-for-good/dev-test/README.md

 * If you have access to a Windows development environment, you should be able to use [RubyInstaller](https://rubyinstaller.org/) to run the app, but that has not yet been tested.
 If you are able to set this up, please let us know.
 Pull requests welcome!

-* You need `yarn` package to run JS tests.
+* You will need to install `yarn` in order to run JS tests.
 You can find setup instructions [here](https://classic.yarnpkg.com/en/docs/install).

 ## Setup Steps